gerbenvos18/Local_Superpy/readme.txt

 │ Best by date: 29-01-2024          │
 ╰───────────────────────────────────╯

-3. sell                Sell item from the store, specify item_id, amount, price
+3. sell                Sell an item from the store, specify it's item_id, amount and price
 $ python -m main sell [integer] [integer] [float]
 $ python -m main sell 18 10 12

 You've sold the last amount of Pancakes: 12

-Or if youve tried to sell items that are past best by date:
+Or if you've tried to sell items that are past best by date:

 The Pancakes you've tried to sell are past bbd!